Perfect Homemade Cold Brew

 • TOTAL

-Makes approximately 16 ounces of concentrate or 8 (6-ounce) cups of coffee
+Makes 16 ounces of concentrate or 8 (6oz) cups of coffee

 You Will Need

-6 ounces (170 grams) whole coffee beans (approximately 1-1/2 cups whole beans or 2 cups coarsely ground coffee)
+6 ounces (170g) whole coffee beans, about 1 ½ cups whole beans or 2 cups coarsely ground coffee

 Directions

-• 1Grind coffee beans very coarsely — if using a home grinder, choose the coarsest setting.
+• 1Grind the coffee beans very coarsely.
+If using a home grinder, choose the coarsest setting.

-2Add ground coffee to a 34-ounce French press then cover with water.
-(If it isn’t looking like all of the water will fit into your French press without overflowing — ours is filled right to the top — use a different container or reduce the water by a few ounces).
+2Add ground coffee to a 34-ounce French press and cover with water.
+(If it doesn’t look like all of the water will fit into your French press without overflowing—ours is filled right to the top—use a different container or reduce the water by a few ounces.)

-4Set aside at least 12 hours and up to 24 hours — we recommend 16 hours.
+4Set aside at least 12 hours and up to 24 hours (we recommend 16 hours).
 Then, filter the cold brew concentrate by pressing down on the French press filter.
 Transfer the concentrate to another container and refrigerate until ready to use.
+(See tips below if you do not have a French press.)

 • Make Coffee from Concentrate

-• 1Fill a glass with ice then combine 1 part concentrate with 2 parts water.
-Stir then adjust to taste with additional concentrate or water.
+• 1Fill a glass with ice, then combine 1 part of the concentrate with 2 parts of water.
+Stir, then adjust to taste with additional concentrate or water.
 Enjoy!

 Adam and Joanne's Tips

-• Whole Beans vs. Ground Beans: Since we’re such coffee lovers, we have our own coffee grinder — it’s the Capresso Infinity Burr Grinder (highly recommended).
-We grind whole beans using the coarsest setting — it looks similar to coarse salt.
-If you do not have your own grinder, ask the barista at a local coffee shop to grind the beans for you — again, ask for a very coarse grind.
+• Whole Beans vs. Ground Beans: Since we’re such coffee lovers, we have a home coffee grinder (Capresso Infinity Burr Grinder).
+We grind whole beans using the coarsest setting, which looks similar to coarse salt.
+If you do not have a grinder, ask the barista at a local coffee shop to grind the beans for you — again, ask for a very coarse grind.

 • No Kitchen Scale: If you don’t have a kitchen scale at home, we’ve given approximate amounts in American cups for the coffee.
-This can vary since some coffee beans are heavier than others, but are similar in size.
+This can vary since some coffee beans are heavier than others, but it is a good starting point.

-• No French Press: If you do not have a French press that’s large enough for this, simply use a pitcher or food-safe vessel that will fit both the coffee and water.
-Cover it while it brews then use a fine mesh strainer covered with cheesecloth set on top of a bowl to filter out the concentrate.
+• No French Press: If you do not have a French press large enough for this, simply use a pitcher or food-safe vessel that will fit the coffee and water.
+Cover it while it brews, and then use a fine mesh strainer covered with cheesecloth set on top of a bowl to filter out the concentrate.

-• Why is there only 2 cups of concentrate and not 3-1/2 cups?
-If you notice in our recipe, we call for 28 ounces (or 3-1/2 cups) of water to be added.
-After the brew time, you will yield approximately 2 cups of richly flavored concentrate.
-When we first were experimenting with cold brew, we were surprised at just how much water seems to “disappear”.
-That’s just a part of making cold brew coffee — the coffee expands over time and absorbs or traps some of the water added.
+• Why are only 2 cups of concentrate and not 3-1/2 cups?
+In our recipe, we call for adding 28 ounces (or 3-1/2 cups) of water, yielding approximately 2 cups of richly flavored cold brew concentrate.
+When we first experimented with cold brew, we were surprised at how much water seemed to “disappear.”
+That’s just a part of making cold brew coffee—the coffee expands over time and absorbs or traps some of the water added.

 Nutrition Per Serving Serving Size 6-ounce cup / Calories 2